pavly-gerges/pavly-gerges/resume/index.md

 ## jSnapLoader API
 > [GitHub](https://github.com/Electrostat-Lab/jSnapLoader) - [Maven-central](https://central.sonatype.com/artifact/io.github.electrostat-lab/snaploader)
 >
-> **Description**: A high-performance platform-independent Native Dynamic Library extractor and loader for JVM and Android Applications based on the Data-Flow and the Hierarchial Architectural patterns powered by an incremental extraction system that reduces libraries loading time significantly in the subsequent runtimes, and supports building loader instances for new platforms via the platform predicates feature.
+> **Description**: A high-performance platform-independent Native Dynamic Library extractor and loader for JVM and Android Applications based on the Data-Flow and the Hierarchial Architectural patterns powered by an incremental extraction system that reduces libraries loading time significantly in subsequent runtimes, and supports building loader instances for new platforms via the platform predicates feature.
 Futhermore, the library solves the most headache-producing problem in developing cross-platform native applications; which is creating predicates for each system in the form of nested conditional statements, this library solves the problem using formula objects known as _PlatformPredicates_, which are formed of `P(X) = (OS && CPU && ARCH)`.
 >
 > **Key Features**:
 > -  Platform-specific dynamic libraries building using platform-specific predicates.